Group chats

 BasicGrowthEnterprise

 User limits on group chats apply per each single group chat.
-There is no limit on the number of group chats you can create.
+You can have as many separate group chats as the number of active users on your plan allows.

 Users who attempt to join a conversation after it has reached the user limit will receive a message that informs them that the chat is full and asks them to try again later.